Exercise

 Twisting Crunch

-How to Perform - Twisting Crunch
+How to Perform the Twisting Crunch

 - Lie on your back with knees bent and feet flat on the floor, placing your hands lightly behind your head with elbows flared out.